Jestercheek123/EvaP/Archiving.md

 For participants: In theory, as soon as they don't have a university account anymore.
 If that is technically not possible, one probably has to resort to deleting them after a certain number of semesters.

 For contributors: As explained, it is not possible to delete contributors without altering results.
 When a staff member is required to import a new contributor that has the same name as an existing one, one can give the existing contributor a new username, e.g. by appending their ID to their previous username, as that username is not visible to users except in some staff pages.
 The importer will warn if a new contributor with the same username but different email address is about to be added.

+### Grade document deletion
+On the semester index page, managers can delete all grade documents for a specific semester as part of the archiving process.

+### Result archiving
+The results of a semester can be archived from its index page.
+The results are then removed from the student and results pages.
+They are still accessible via the staff semester page and contributors can access courses they contributed to from their index page.